Understatement

 Understatement is an expression of lesser strength than what the speaker or writer actually means or than what is normally expected.
 It is the opposite of embellishment or exaggeration, and is used for emphasis, irony, hedging, or humor.
 A particular form of understatement using negative syntax is called litotes.
 This is not to be confused with euphemism, where a polite phrase is used in place of a harsher or more offensive expression.

 Understatement may also be called underexaggeration to denote lesser enthusiasm.
 Understatement also merges the comic with the ironic, as in Mark Twain’s comment, “The reports of my death are greatly exaggerated.”

 Use by the English

-Understatement often leads to litotes, rhetorical constructs in which understatement is used to emphasize a point.
+Understatement is often used rhetorically to emphasize a point.
 It is a staple of humour in English-speaking cultures.
 For example, in Monty Python's The Meaning of Life, an Army officer has just lost his leg.
 When asked how he feels, he looks down at his bloody stump and responds, "Stings a bit."

 The well-known Victorian critique of Cleopatra's behaviour as exemplified in Sarah Bernhardt's performance in Antony and Cleopatra: "How different, how very different, from the home life of our own dear Queen!".